LaoshuBaby/PolyCommunityContribution/README.md

 ## Support Guideline

 1. The Community should be public and visible to the Internet, not in a private website or need to log in to spider information.
 2. The Community should allow a newly register user to make sensible changes, review and censore are not have to do.
+(Validator is allowed, such as Wikipedia)
 3. Basic feature are free, and will not be charged in the future

 ## Support Communities